gabesbit/freelancer-theme/_posts/2015-10-09-your-filename.md

 ---
-published: true
+published: false
 ---

 ## A New Post

-D to Post
+Draft to Post

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.